Energy Engineering Doctoral Programs

 Students are required to take the qualifying examination within their first year of residency in the program.
 The first part of the exam is intended to cover knowledge of undergraduate engineering and is satisfied by passing the Professional Engineering Fundamentals Exam.
 The second part is intended to cover topics in an area of energy engineering of the student's interest, with the approval of the student's thesis advisor.
 The written part of this examination is closed book and composed of two sections, each of three hours duration.
 The examination is set and evaluated by the program Graduate Examination Committee, which determines whether or not a student shall be eligible to take the oral portion.
 Students who pass the written part of the qualifying examination must take the oral part of the examination within 6 weeks of notification of results of the written exam.
 The student is permitted two attempts at passing the qualifying examination which is administered on a declared schedule.
 Students who fail the qualifying examination the first time must retake the exam at its next scheduled offering.
 Students failing the doctoral exam twice will be automatically dismissed from the doctoral program.

 Students may register for no more than six credit hours of research in preparing a formal dissertation proposal.
 This proposal, and the student's ability to perform the research, must be orally defended before the student's doctoral committee and other interested parties.
 The written proposal and oral defense constitute the candidacy examination.
-Upon passing this examination and completing all course requirements, the student becomes a candidate for the D.Eng./Ph.D. degree and may register for additional research credit with the advisor's approval.
+Upon passing this examination and completing all course requirements, the student becomes a candidate for the D.Eng./Ph.D. degree and may register for additional research credit with the adviser's approval.

 The research work for the dissertation shall be conducted under the supervision of a program faculty advisor and a committee of two others, at least one of whom must be a faculty member in the university with the appropriate background for the thesis topic.

-- The student is required to be in full time residency at the University for at least one year.
+- The student is required to be in full time residency at the university for at least one year.

 - The student must have a minimum grade point average of 3.25 in order to graduate.